 A.C.
 Redshaw Elementary School is located in the wonderful city of New Brunswick.
 A.C.
-Redshaw School was the home of Albert Chester Redshaw, a former New Brunswick teacher and championship leading coach of 41 years.
+Redshaw School was the home of Albert Chester Redshaw, a former New Brunswick teacher and championship-leading coach of 41 years.
 Redshaw Elementary School currently services approximately 1,000 amazing students in grades Pre-K to 5.

 Our Mascot – Go Zebras!

-Grazing on the African Serengeti, we can find one of the most majestic, powerful and resilient animals that thrives in any season - the zebra.
+Grazing on the African Serengeti, we can find one of the most majestic, powerful and resilient animals that thrive in any season - the zebra.
 This amazing animal aptly represents A.C.
 Redshaw as its mascot.
 It rightfully conveys the resilience and diligence of our students.

 As a reflection of our culturally rich student and staff body, members of the school community enjoy exposure to a variety of programs.
 The curricula at Redshaw Elementary School are aligned to New Jersey Student Learning Standards or NJSLS.
 College and career readiness begin as students enter as preschoolers.
-Our full day Pre- K program, supported by Tools of the Mind Curriculum, is progressive, and the content is presented with an integrated developmental approach that allows each learner to become a part of the school community.
+Our full-day Pre- K program, supported by Tools of the Mind Curriculum, is progressive, and the content is presented with an integrated developmental approach that allows each learner to become a part of the school community.

 21st Century Learners

-Daily use of advanced technologies such as personal Chromebooks, Smart Boards/Smart tables, iPads and desktop computers is the norm at Redshaw.
+Daily use of advanced technologies such as personal Chromebooks, Smart Boards/Smart tables, iPads, and desktop computers is the norm at Redshaw.
 Through scientifically based research strategies and curriculum, the students of A.C.
 Redshaw School will become confident, competent, high performing students prepared to succeed throughout their educational journey.
-Our entire school community fosters an interactive environment, that encourages life-long learning, respect and creativity, which prepares students to become responsible citizens equipped to meet the challenges of the 21st century.
+Our entire school community fosters an interactive environment, that encourages life-long learning, respect, and creativity, which prepares students to become responsible citizens equipped to meet the challenges of the 21st century.

 We will continue to work on school and district technology initiatives as we move towards becoming the next Future Ready School.